Welcome to the best part of my life. I will share here my passion for family, food and feeding them, it is truly feeding a crowd!

 1 tsp. red pepper flakes

-Using a shallow dish, add the flour with salt, pepper and paprika.
-Dust the veal or pork shanks with the seasoned flour, shaking off the excess.
-In a large, heavy pot or Dutch oven with a lid, warm the oil over medium-high heat.
-Working in batches, sear the shanks, turning once, until well browned on both sides, about 4 minutes per sides.
-Transfer to a clean plate.
+In a large, heavy pot or Dutch oven, warm the olive oil over medium-high heat.
+Working in batches, sear the shanks, turning once, until well browned on both sides, about 4 minutes per side.
+Transfer the browned shanks to a clean plate.

-Return the pan to medium heat, add the onion, carrot, celery and garlic with red pepper flakes, and sauté until softened, 3-4 minutes.
-Add the wine and stir to scrape up any browned bits on the pan bottom.
-Raise the heat to medium-high and cook until the liquid has thickened and is reduced by half, 8-10 minutes.
-Add the tomatoes and broth and bring to a boil.
-Reduce the heat to low, return the browned meat to the pan, cover, and simmer, turning occasionally, for 2 hours.
-Uncover and cook until the veal is tender, about 30 minutes.
+Add the diced tomatoes and beef broth, bringing the mixture to a boil.
+Reduce the heat to low, return the browned meat to the pot, cover, and simmer, turning occasionally, for 2 hours.
+Uncover and continue cooking until the veal is tender, about 30 minutes.

-This might look like an expensive meal to serve, but it isn’t if you use pork shanks.
-It serves so many and it serves well also.
+Note: This may look like an expensive meal to serve, but it’s quite affordable if you use pork shanks.
+It serves many and is always a hit!

 P.S.
-I will place both, my recipe for perfect mashed potatoes and polenta soon on my www.feeding-a-crowd.com website soon, just look at the recipes section.
+I will soon share my different recipes for perfect mashed potatoes on my website, www.feeding-a-crowd.com.
+Just check the recipes section!